jxrvys/Nyarm64/Readme.md

 - Fix optional-dependency auto-install under PEP 668 (likely needs the app's pip-install logic patched to use `--break-system-packages` or a venv)

-## the provisers of my dumb obsessions
+## the providers of my dumb obsessions

 Built on [Arch Linux ARM](https://archlinuxarm.org/) and [NyarchLinux](https://github.com/NyarchLinux).